wmde/WikibaseDatabase/README.md

 ## Requirements

 * PHP 5.3 or later
-* When using MediaWikiQueryInterface: MediaWiki 1.21 or later
+* When using the MediaWiki plugin: MediaWiki 1.21 or later
+* When using the MySQL plugin: MySql 5 or later
+* When using the SQLite plugin: SQLite 3 or later

 ## Supported databases